conventional-changelog/conventional-changelog/packages/conventional-changelog-core/readme.md

 So, when you build a parent module, you need to read the old logs and append or prepend to them based on `options.append`.
 However, if `options.releaseCount` is `0` you need to ignore any previous logs.

-Arguments passed to `conventionalChangelog` will be mutated.
+Arguments passed to `conventionalChangelogCore` will be mutated.

 ## License